City of Winchester - South Pleasant Valley Road Corridor Improvement Study

 - Roadway aesthetics and gateway enhancements.

-- Recommendations will consist of strategic short-term and long-term transportation improvement projects that can be prioritized by the city and county and phased over time relative to available funding.
+- Recommendations consist of strategic short-term and long-term transportation improvement projects that can be prioritized by the city and county and phased over time relative to available funding.

 - Study kickoff meeting was held November 2019